Step-by-Step Guide to Drying Serrano Peppers: 5 Methods & Storage Tips

 KitchenAid Convection Oven

-• Features: Precision temperature control, convection heating
+• Features: Precision temperature control (100-500°F), convection heating

-• Advantages: Perfect for controlled oven drying
+• Advantages: USDA-compliant low-temperature settings for drying

 • Use Case: Indoor drying during cold seasons